Late, Late, for a Very Important Pill?

 What should I do about a late pill?

-When your routine is a little off, you can still protect yourself from an unintentional pregnancy.
+When your routine is a little off, you can still protect yourself from pregnancy.
 Exactly what to do depends on three things:

 1) What type of pill you use.
 If you’re on the mini-pill, a.k.a. the progestin-only pill, ignore the chart and see the section on mini-pills below.